-Let’s talk about pricing.
 Big and small companies struggle with software pricing, no question about it.
 This is the hardest thing we do.
-Pricing projects is without question the hardest thing we do.
 If you look at the move to lean and agile projects, it’s not true that pricing has been thrown out the window, but effectively they want to deliver early and regularly and there is not the same focus on estimation as there previously was.

 This is what an engineer thinks.
 We ask engineers to estimate things line by line.
 Please don’t ask me to quote.
 I have to.
 Ok then.
 If I actually understand what you mean by this line in the quote, then I’d guess three to five hours.
 But if I’ve misunderstood it, it could take a week.
 That is the thought process so we’re really trying to make sure they haven’t misunderstood what that line means.

-A salesperson is thinking, to the salesperson everything is easy.
-We can do this, we can do this.
+A salesperson is thinking (to the salesperson everything is easy).
+We can do this and we can do this.
 Just because it is easy doesn’t mean it doesn’t take a bit of time to do.

 The project manager is thinking I really wish I didn’t have the confrontation of telling you that thing was out of scope.
 Project managers hate that.

 The CFO just doesn’t want you to do big fixed priced things that turn ugly and they lose lots of money.